jonkykong/SideMenu/README.md

 var presentingViewControllerUserInteractionEnabled: Bool = false
 /// Use a snapshot for the presenting vierw controller while the menu is displayed.
 Useful when layout changes occur during transitions.
 Not recommended for apps that support rotation.
-Default is false. var presentingViewControllerUseSnapshot: Bool = false /**
+Default is false. var presentingViewControllerUseSnapshot: Bool = false
- The presentation stayle of the menu.

- There are four modes in MenuPresentStyle:
- - menuSlideIn: Menu slides in over of the existing view.
- - viewSlideOut: The existing view slides out to reveal the menu.
- - viewSlideInOut: The existing view slides out while the menu slides in.
- - menuDissolveIn: The menu dissolves in over the existing view controller.
- */
-var presentStyle: SideMenuPresentStyle = .viewSlideOut /**
+/// The presentation style of the menu. var presentStyle: SideMenuPresentStyle = .viewSlideOut /**
  The push style of the menu.